AndrewI26/dotfiles/README.md

 # dotfiles

-Source of truth for config files.
+Source of truth for my config files.

 ## Adding new configs